swswsw/resource_access/doc/whitepaper.md

 payment tis difficult to crack due to networking effect within the system.  for example, it is very difficult to change the last-mile point-of-sale devices to accept new payment.
 Integration, staff training, could all take a lot of work.

-Moreover, cryptocurrency users often expect the cryptocurrency to raise in value, which makes holding easier than paying.
+Moreover, cryptocurrency users often expect the cryptocurrency to raise in value, which makes holding easier than paying.  and this increase the pain-of-paying

 Need more economic activities to sustain the inflation.